-DCAS Office of Citywide Purchasing (OCP)
+DCAS Office of Citywide Procurement (OCP)

-The Office of Citywide Purchasing (OCP) at the Department of Citywide Administrative Services (DCAS) is responsible for purchasing goods and select services on behalf of all City agencies.
+The Office of Citywide Procurement (OCP) at the Department of Citywide Administrative Services (DCAS) is responsible for purchasing goods and select services on behalf of all City agencies.
 OCP solicits and awards a wide variety of contracts and manages a portfolio of over 1,000 multi-year citywide requirements contracts.
 OCP supports City operations by providing an efficient, cost effective central purchasing function while ensuring that products purchased and services obtained support the City's goals at the lowest net cost and the highest professional standards.

 Each New York City agency has dedicated procurement staff who work with agency program staff to identify agency needs.
 Each Agency Chief Contracting Office (ACCO) ensures that the rules set by the Procurement Policy Board (PPB) and other applicable laws and initiatives are followed for every procurement.